3uky/EsetVm2/README.md

 I have created some own elementary easm/evm examples for specific testing purposes.
 They are stored under ```analysis/samples``` and ```analysis/samples/precompiled```.

 ### memory leaks tests
-Application was tested with *valgrind* and it's free of memory leaks.
+The application was tested with *valgrind* and it's free of memory leaks.

 ### regression tests
 The regression ```test.sh``` recompiles esetvm2 application and run it with all input binaries from ```samples\precompiled```.
 The results are compared with expected outputs stored in ```analysis\results``` and specified by ```samples\sample.txt```.
 The *philosophers.evm* runs without deadlock they were tested for more then 30 minutes.